The largest risks from AI will affect all of humanity.

 Institutional arrangements

-The management of benefits and risks will require one or more international institutions that implement and enforce international rules on AI.
+The management of benefits and risks will require one or more international institutions that implement international rules on AI.

 Compliance mechanisms

-Effective international agreements require verification and enforcement mechanisms so that they depend not on trust, but on proof.
+Effective international agreements require verification and enforcement mechanisms that build trust and provide assurances of reciprocal commitments.

 Contact Us